-When it comes to flexible working arrangements, employees, especially Millennials, want organizations to support their desire for more work-life balance, and companies are increasingly trying to accommodate them.
-According to a WorldatWork study, 80 percent of organizations offer flexible work arrangements to at least some of their employees, but only 37 percent have a "formal, written philosophy or policy to support employee flexibility options."
-Because of this disparity, many employees perceive a "flexibility stigma" connected to the use of flexible work arrangements, a stigma they view as negatively impacting reputations, salaries and promotions and generally limiting career opportunities.
+When it comes to flexible working arrangements, employees, especially millennials, want organizations to support their desire for more work-life balance, and businesses are increasingly trying to accommodate them.
+According to WorldatWork, 80 percent of organizations offer flexible work arrangements to at least some of their employees, but only 37 percent have a "formal, written philosophy or policy to support employee flexibility options."
+Because of this disparity, many employees perceive a "flexibility stigma" connected to the use of flexible workplaces, a stigma they view as negatively impacting reputations, salaries and promotions and generally limiting career opportunities.

 So how can organizations offer flexible working arrangements while removing the stigma, as well?

 Reward employees for their results, not for hours spent in the office.
 Define what you expect and why, but leave the how up to your employees.
 Changing incentives will invariably change the organizational mindset, but it's a necessary first step in adopting flexible schedules.